Drug Evaluation Committee Overview and Notes on Network Meta-Analysis Based on ISPOR report (2011)

 November 2019

-The Pharmaceutical Evaluation Committee's Data Science Subcommittee TF4 of 2019 summarizes the overview and notes on network meta-analysis.
+The Drug Evaluation Committee's Data Science Subcommittee 2019 TF4 provides an overview and notes on network meta-analysis.